-4.151 Planning Policy Wales, Edition 9, November 2016, Technical Advice Note 21: Waste, Local Development Plans, Towards Zero Waste, and the Sector Plans, taken as a whole, comprise the overall waste management plan for Wales as required under European Union law, particularly Articles 1,4,13, 16, and 28 of the Waste Framework Directive.
-The Collections, Infrastructure and Markets Sector Plan and Technical Advice Note 21: Waste refers to the Areas of Search Maps for both in building and open air facilities to provide strategic locational criteria for sub regional waste management facilities.
-These maps exclude the National Park as an appropriate location for providing such facilities.
-National guidance states that local planning authorities should seek to provide suitable and appropriate waste management facilities within their areas.
-For the National Park, local scale facilities that would predominantly serve the National
+Planning Policy Wales, Edition-9, November 2016, 10, December 2018, Technical Advice Note 21: Waste, Local Development Plans, Towards Zero Waste, and the Sector Plans, taken as a whole, comprise the overall waste management plan for Wales as required under European Union law, particularly Articles 1,4,13, 16, and 28 of the Waste Framework Directive 109.
+The Collections, Infrastructure and Markets Sector Plan and Technical Advice Note 21: Waste refers to the Areas of Search Maps for both in building and open air facilities to provide strategic locational criteria for sub regional waste management facilities 110 111.
+These maps exclude the National Park as an appropriate location for providing such facilities112.
+National guidance states that local planning authorities should seek to provide suitable and appropriate waste management facilities within their areas 113.
+For the National Park, local scale facilities that would predominantly serve the National Park area are considered appropriate and suitable in this respect114.
+Local facilities can include Community Recycling Centres (e.g. Bring Sites), Clean Materials Recovery Facilities, Transfer Stations, Civic Amenity, and Construction & Demolition Exemption 115.
+Specific requirements for these or any other